Abishek-ak7/Whatsapp-Multi/README.md

 For each phone number, you format it, get the current time, and use `pywhatkit` to send a WhatsApp message (`kit.sendwhatmsg`) with the specified content and an image (`kit.sendwhats_image`).
 The script then prints a confirmation message for each sent message.

 Note: The code assumes that the `number.txt` file exists and contains phone numbers in the specified format.
 Also, make sure to handle exceptions appropriately in a production environment.

+Use Case Explanation:
+This script is designed for sending event invitations to a list of participants stored in a file.
+It extracts phone numbers from the file, sends a customized event invitation message along with an image, and provides confirmation messages for each sent invitation.
+The use case involves efficiently broadcasting details about a cybersecurity symposium event to potential attendees via WhatsApp.